What is the Ofgem price cap — and does it affect you?

 Around 19 million UK households on a standard variable tariff (SVT).
 If you've never actively chosen an energy deal, you're almost certainly on one.
 Fixed-tariff customers aren't affected until their fix ends.

-When is the July 2026 price cap announced?
+When does the July 2026 price cap take effect?

-How much will the July 2026 price cap be?
+How much is the July 2026 price cap?